alexeynl/BrowserExtensionStreamAudio/README.md

 # Compatibility
 Extension now only works with Mozilla Firefox (at least 110.0.1 version).
 I'm not able to make this work for Chromium based browsers: fetch API can't work with non-HTTP respose that camera send (details here https://stackoverflow.com/questions/75621371/processing-non-standard-http-response-in-chomium-based-browsers-using-javascript).

+# Insallation

+1. Dowload extenstion package - *.xpi file.
+2. Open Mozilla Firefox.
+3. In the address bar open the page: about:addons
+4. On the right from "Manage Your Extensions" click on gear button and chose "Install Add-on from file".
+5. Choose downloaded *.xpi extension package.

 # Based on

 1. http://www.instructables.com/id/Hack-a-30-WiFi-Pan-Tilt-Camera-Video-Audio-and-Mot/